 - Indication of access network encryption: the property that the user or application is informed whether the confidentiality of user data is protected on the radio access link.

 The UE shall indicate to the user or application that the access network encryption is not switched on if any of the data radio bearers of the UE uses a null encryption algorithm.

-The ciphering indicator feature is specified in 3GPP TS 22.101 [20].
+The UE should indicate to the user that the detail information including security capability or parameters is present or not.The ciphering indicator feature is specified in 3GPP TS 22.101 [20].

 Editor's Note: It is FFS whether any additional security indicators are needed.